blbadger/blbadger.github.io/unpredictable-primes.md

 ### Theorem: The sequence of gaps between consecutive prime numbers is not purely periodic

-Restated, this theorem is that no sequence of gaps betwen consecutive prime numbers, read from the first gap $\mathbf g_1$
+Restated, this theorem is that no sequence of gaps betwen consecutive prime numbers, read from the first gap $g_1$

 $$
 g_1 = p_2 - p_1 = 3-2 = 1